alerta/alerta/README.md

 dashboard_dir = /path/to/alerta/dashboard
 ```

-And then the alert consoles can be found:
+And then the alert consoles can be found at:

 ````
 http://localhost:5000/alerta/dashboard/v1/console.html